BT Sport to create joint venture with Eurosport owner Discovery

 ITV and Amazon were said to have been interested, but the company announced it would look to link up with Discovery.

-BT said: “The new combined business would remain committed to retaining BT Sport’s existing major sports broadcast rights while BT Sport customers would get access to Discovery’s sport and entertainment content, including the discovery+ app.”
+He added: “It made sense for all our stakeholders and our customers to go down the route with a joint venture with Discovery.

+“There’ll be synergies, both in costs and revenue, and, from a customer point of view, it’s really important that customers will get more choice and more flexibility as a result of the move.”

-The company added that it has also reached an agreement with Sky for a new longer-term reciprocal channel supply deal that will run until 2030.
+The boss added that the company has also reached an agreement with Sky for a new longer-term reciprocal channel supply deal that will run until 2030.

 The announcement came as the company revealed that revenues and profits dipped slightly in the nine months to the end of 2021.